awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-use-lambda-authorizer.md

     ]
   }
   ```
+**Note**
+Outside of the test environment, the authorizer function returns a `403 Forbidden` HTTP response and the method request fails\.
-+ If the token value is `'unauthorized'` or an empty string, the authorizer function returns a `401 Unauthorized` HTTP response, and the method call fails\.
++ If the token value is `'unauthorized'` or an empty string, the test of the authorizer function returns a `401 Unauthorized` HTTP response, and the method call fails\.
 + If the token is anything else, the client receives a `500 Invalid token` response, and the method call fails\.

 **Note**